bor0/gidti/manuscript/chapter5.md

 We will prove that {$$}0 + a = a{/$$}, given the definitions for natural numbers and addition.

-For that, we need to implement a function that accepts a natural number `a`, and returns the proposition that `mynat_plus Zero a = a`.
+For that, we need to implement a function that accepts a natural number `a` and returns the proposition that `mynat_plus Zero a = a`.

 ```
 total our_first_proof : (a : MyNat) -> mynat_plus Zero a = a